44 329 (Diphenhydramine hydrochloride 25 mg)

 Pill imprint 44 329 has been identified as Diphenhydramine hydrochloride 25 mg.

-Diphenhydramine is used in the treatment of allergic reactions; insomnia; extrapyramidal reaction; cold symptoms; urticaria (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Diphenhydramine is used in the treatment of allergic reactions; insomnia; extrapyramidal reaction; cough; allergic rhinitis (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
 Diphenhydramine 25 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).

 - 25 mg

 - Elliptical / Oval

 - Rx and/or OTC